-- 1. The community has a fixed number of individuals \$J\$, that never changes. - 2.
-At the start, every population has the same number of individuals j, found by solving J = jS (where S is the number of species1) - 3.
+- 1. The community has a fixed number of individuals \$\|\\$\, that never changes. - 2.
+At the start, every population has the same number of individuals j, found by solving J = jS (where S is the number of species) - 3.
 At each step, one individual is chosen at random and dies - 4.
 From the remaining individuals, one is drawn to generate an offspring.
 This offspring will take the dead individual place, making the total population size \$J\$ again.

-To simulate this process, we have a great function in the EcoVirtual package.simHub12).
+To simulate this process, we have a great function in EcoVirtual.
+Go to the menu EcoVirtual > Biogeograph Models > Neutral Simulation...
+You will see this window: